dg-foundation/foundation-exercise/README.md

 - **mbta-service**
   This app is a webservice with endpoints providing MBTA information.
 There are endpoints for specific use cases.
 Information is obtained by querying the mbta database that was populated by the `mbta-data` app.
 I have mostly used native SQL queries to retrieve the data.

+- **javadoc**
+This is a directory which has jar files containing javadoc for for 2 prjects.

 ## Install and deploy
 The only requirement for this project is that Docker be installed on your machine.